-Scuba Diving and Snorkeling in the Maldives
+Scuba Diving and Snorkeling in the Maldives: Best Dive Sites & Costs (2026)

 Travellers can expect:

-- Warm waters (27°C–30°C) are ideal for diving and snorkelling.
+- Warm waters (about 27°C–30°C) year-round make conditions comfortable for diving and snorkelling

 - Abundant marine life, from clownfish to manta rays and whale sharks.